IF YOU VISIT OUR WEBSITE...

 Clinical research has shown that the soft laser with a wavelength of 830 nm and an output power between 60 milliwatts (mW) and 90 mW is optimal for the treatment of chronic pain.

-After examining damaged cells in detail, researchers realized that dysfunction of the nervous system, lymphatic system, or circulatory system contributed to cell dysfunction.
+After examining damaged cells in detail, researchers realized that dysfunction of the nervous system, the lymphatic system, or the circulatory system contributed to cell dysfunction.
 The soft laser is effective in large part because it emphasizes the interdependence of the nervous, circulatory and lymphatic systems.

 Although it is possible for damaged cells to heal themselves without the aid of the soft laser, the use of the low intensity laser can accelerate the tissue healing process.
 A good example of how the soft laser accelerates the healing process can be demonstrated in cases of acute soft tissue trauma.
 Such an injury involves several elements of the tissue layers beneath the epidermis, including muscle, nerve, lymphatic and vascular tissues.
 The body's natural response to soft tissue trauma is to contain the injury with local inflammation: Inflammation is due to increased blood flow into the capillaries.
 Classically, inflammation is manifested by four main signs: redness, heat, swelling and pain.
 The inflammatory mechanism involves a large number of substances present in the blood, among others many hormones, such as prostaglandins, histamine, supplements, cytokines participate in the inflammation.
 This excessive swelling prevents proper circulation in the damaged tissues and results in two types of pain: The first type of pain is caused by the actual trauma of the injured tissues, while the secondary pain comes from the swelling itself.